biobakery/humann/readme.md

 *   File name: `` $OUTPUT_DIR/$SAMPLENAME_pathcoverage.tsv ``
 *   Pathway coverage provides an alternative description of the presence (1) and absence (0) of pathways in a community, independent of their quantitative abundance.
-*   More specifically, HUMAnN2 assigns a confidence score to each reaction detected in the community.
+*   More specifically, HUMAnN 2.0 assigns a confidence score to each reaction detected in the community.
 Reactions with abundance greater than the median reaction abundance are considered to be more confidently detected than those below the median abundance.
-*   HUMAnN2 then computes pathway coverage using the same algorithms described above in the context of pathway abundance, but substituting reaction confidence for reaction abundance.
+*   HUMAnN 2.0 then computes pathway coverage using the same algorithms described above in the context of pathway abundance, but substituting reaction confidence for reaction abundance.
 *   A pathway with coverage = 1 is considered to be confidently detected (independent of its abundance), as this implies that all of its member reactions were also confidently detected.
 A pathway with coverage = 0 is considered to less confidently detected (independent of its abundance), as this implies that some of its member reactions were not confidently detected.
 *   Like pathway abundance, pathway coverage is computed for the community as a whole, as well as for each detected species and the unclassified stratum.
 *   Much as community-level pathway abundance is not the strict sum of species-level contributions, **it is possible for a pathway to be confidently covered at the community level but never confidently detected from any single species**.